Our complaints process

 If we still haven’t resolved the complaint to your satisfaction, you can contact a designated person – an MP, a local councillor or a Tenant Panel – to help find a solution.
-At L&Q we don't operate a Tenant Panel.
+Please note that we do not operate a Tenant Panel.

 Their role is to help resolve disputes between tenants and their landlords, which they can do in whatever way they think is most likely to work.

 The designated person can also refer your complaint to the Housing Ombudsman Service.If you decide not to contact a designated person, you can go directly to the Ombudsman eight weeks after we have given you our final response to your complaint.